 Two of the most prominent school tax issues are in districts seeking to upgrade their facilities.

-The Beavercreek school district is asking voters to approve the same 37-year, 4.9-mill bond issue that they rejected in November.
+The Beavercreek school district is asking voters to approve the same 37-year, 4.9-mill bond issue that voters rejected in November.
 The money would pay to build a new high school and renovate other buildings as school officials say they need to adjust for expected growth.

 For Oakwood’s 33-year, 4.74-mill bond issue, school officials say 85% of the money would pay to update to Smith (1929) and Harman (1908) elementary schools, plus some targeted projects at Oakwood High School/Junior High School and Lange School.